 - If a hospital provides less than 300 shoppable services, it must list as many shoppable services as it provides.

 - The shoppable services selected for display by the hospital should be commonly provided to the hospital’s patient population.

 Price Estimator Tool

-Many hospitals have an estimator in place today or some methodology for their staff to provide an estimate to their patients.
+Many hospitals have an estimator in place or some methodology for their staff to provide an estimate to their patients.
 The CMS will allow hospitals to utilize their existing patient estimator tool in place of the shoppable services file.
 However, make sure that it is not looking at only the CPT, HCPC, or DRG.
 This will help rural hospitals that are having problems reaching the required 300 shoppable services.
-This tool should be available on the hospital’s website to patients free of charge and without the need for the patient to register or have an account with the hospital.
+In addition, this tool should be available on the hospital’s website to patients free of charge and without the need for the patient to register or have an account with the hospital.

 What You Should Be Doing Now

 Attached below is the Small Rural Hospital Improvement Program (SHIP) Pricing Transparency Guide.
-This guide aims to review the history of Pricing Transparency Rulings, terminology, eligibility, exemptions, hospital readiness workplans, and penalties for non-compliance.
+This guide aims to review the history of Pricing Transparency Rulings, terminology, eligibility, exemptions, hospital readiness work plans, and penalties for non-compliance.
 Also included is a list of shoppable services and a mechanism for implementing and operationalizing your Pricing Transparency plan.